 This is a common residential and branch circuit connection.
-You may monitor up to three singlephase circuits with one meter by also using the $\phi B$ and $\phi C$ inputs.
+Up to three such circuits may be monitored with one meter by also using the \$\phi\$B\$ and \$\phi\$C inputs.
+Either L1 or L2 may be monitored.

-2.2.2 Single-Phase Two-Wire, No Neutral
+2.2.2 Single-Phase Two-Wire No Neutral

 This circuit occurs in residential (commonly 120/240 Vac) and some commercial applications.
-The meter is powered from the $\phi A$ and $\phi B$ terminals.
+The meter is powered from the φA and φB terminals.
 We recommend connecting the N terminal to ground to provide a clean voltage reference for the measurement circuitry (no current will flow through this terminal).